vincentbarr/vincentbarr.github.com/_posts/2013-08-10-problem-with-powerpoint.md

 **Footnotes**
 <a id="fn1">[1]</a>
 There are exceptions.
 Elementary, middle, and some high school students likely benefit from this practice (for some period of time).
+<a id="fn2">[2]</a>
+08-14-13: I asked SlideShare how it selects its 'Top Presentations of the Day' via Twitter, but no response as of 08-18-13.